Peter Klöckner: After first World War

+Klöckner-Werke

 In 1923, Klöckner formed the new mining and smelting group Klöckner-Werke AG in Castrop-Rauxel by merging all the companies in which he held at least a 50-percent states.
 These included Eisen- und Stahlwerk Haspe, the Mannstaedt works in Troisdorf, Düsseldorfer Eisen- und Drahtindustrie, Georgsmarien-Bergwerks- und Hüttenverein, and Eisen- und Stahlwerk Osnabrück.
 The Victor/Ickern, Königsborn, General, and Werne mines were also incorporated into his group.
 In 1924, Klöckner acquired a majority holding in Rheinische Chamotte- und Dinas-Werke in Mehlem and a 50-percent stake in the nitrogen plant belonging to Gewerkschaft Victor.
 As chair of the supervisory board, he directed Klöckner Werke AG until his death in 1940.
 In 1926, he rejected an offer to merge his group with Vereinigte Stahlwerke AG, preferring to remain independent instead.

+Klöckner-Humboldt-Deutz

 Parallel to setting up his steel group, Peter Klöckner founded Klöckner-Humboldt-Deutz AG, which produced engines, machines, and commercial vehicles.
-As early as 1903, as a member of the supervisory board of A. Schaaffhausen’scher Bankverein in Cologne, he was elected to the supervisory board of Maschinenbauanstalt Humboldt in Kalk, Cologne, in order to restructure the company.
+As early as 1903, as a member of the supervisory board of A. Schaaffhausen'scher Bankverein in Cologne, he was elected to the supervisory board of Maschinenbauanstalt Humboldt in Kalk, Cologne, in order to restructure the company.
 Shortly before the First World War, he was appointed chairman of its supervisory board as well.
 Three years later, he was awarded a seat on the supervisory board of Gasmotorenfabrik Deutz, which in 1921 entered into a consortium with Maschinenfabrik Oberursel.
-In 1924, after Klöckner was appointed chairman of Oberursel’s supervisory board, an additional consortium was formed between Maschinenbauanstalt Humboldt and Gasmotorenfabrik Deutz.
+In 1924, after Klöckner was appointed chairman of Oberursel's supervisory board, an additional consortium was formed between Maschinenbauanstalt Humboldt and Gasmotorenfabrik Deutz.
 Maschinenfabrik Oberursel, a producer of small engines, was also a member.
 In order to eliminate inefficiencies among these enterprises, Klöckner combined all of them in 1930 to form Humboldt-Deutzmotoren AG, in which his group held 70 percent of share capital.
 In 1936, Humboldt-Deutzmotoren rounded off its product range by taking over the ailing Magirus vehicle factory in Ulm.
 In 1938, all these companies formally merged under a pool agreement to form Klöckner-Humboldt-Deutz AG (KHD), which engaged in the manufacture of engines, machines, and a broad range of vehicles, including tractors, diesel locomotives, and trucks.

-Employing some 43,000 people, Klöckner Werke AG – which held more than 99 percent of KHD’s share capital – was the fifteenth largest company in Germany on the eve of the Second World War.
+Employing some 43,000 people, Klöckner Werke AG – which held more than 99 percent of KHD's share capital – was the fifteenth largest company in Germany on the eve of the Second World War.
 In 1938, it relocated its head office from Castrop-Rauxel to Duisburg.